emotz/passwordkeeper/README.md

 End-to-end tests specifications are located at `e2e-tests`.

+End-to-end test Page Objects are located at `e2e-po`.
+These objects are helpers for the e2e-tests.

 `Webpack` is used to precompile js scripts and bundle them into single giant js at `fe/dist`.
 This directory also contains a bunch of precompiled fonts required for `bootstrap` and `index.html` which is an entry point for our SPA app.
 Webpack config file is `fe/webpack.config.js`.

 Development server is `local-web-server`.
 It is simple http server, designed to be easily mockable and configurable for easy startup.
 Its config file along with registered routes is `fe/local-web-server.json`.
 Route-handlers are located at `fe/mocks`.